clstokes/webscriptio-twilionumber/README.md

 # webscriptio-twilionumber

-A Webscript module (https://www.webscript.io/) to find and buy available phone numbers from Twilio (https://www.twilio.com/).
+A Webscript module (https://www.webscript.io/) to find and buy an available phone number from Twilio (https://www.twilio.com/).

 # Usage